The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Propagator estimation with bridge change of measure

 \begin{proof} We derive Eq.~\eqref{AP_eq:transformed_general_SDE} through Itô's rule,

 where

-with $h^{-1}(\cdot)$ noting the inverse function of $h(\cdot)$ ($h(x)$ is invertible). \end{proof}
+with $\tilde{h}^{-1}(\cdot)$ noting the inverse function of $\tilde{h}(\cdot)$ ($\tilde{h}(x)$ is invertible). \end{proof}

 The transformation in Eq.~\eqref{AP_eq:Generalized_Lamperti_transformation} generalizes Lamperti's transformation used in Appendix~\ref{AP_sec:QV_calculations}, which is obtained as the particular case $\lambda=0$.
-The propagator of the original and transformed processes, here noted as $\rho$ and $\tilde{\rho}$ respectively, are related through the Jacobian of the transformation of variables,
+The propagators of the original and transformed processes, here denoted as $\rho$ and $\tilde{\rho}$ respectively, are related through the Jacobian of the transformation of variables,

 Now we have all the necessary ingredients to define the general algorithm to estimate the propagator of the process in Eq.~\eqref{AP_eq:general_SDE}.